nikitavoloboev/data/programming-languages/typescript/typescript.md

 - [ts-morph](https://github.com/dsherret/ts-morph) - TypeScript Compiler API wrapper.
 Provides an easier way to navigate and manipulate TypeScript and JavaScript code.
 - [tsconfig-paths](https://github.com/dividab/tsconfig-paths) - Load node modules according to tsconfig paths, in run-time or via API.
 - [ts-json-schema-generator](https://github.com/vega/ts-json-schema-generator) - Generate JSON schema from your Typescript sources.
+- [TSQuery](https://github.com/phenomnomnominal/tsquery) - Allows you to query a TypeScript AST for patterns of syntax using a CSS style selector system.

 ## Images